Numbness (Sensory loss; Paresthesias; Numbness and Tingling;

 Chapter 9 in the member's area of our website is our Anxiety Symptoms chapter.
 We list all of the symptoms commonly associated with anxiety disorder in this chapter, including Numbness.

 Each symptom listed in Chapter 9 in the member's area contains a complete description of what the symptom feels like and how others describe it, we explain why anxiety causes each symptom, we provide natural and practical ways you can eliminate each symptom, and how common each symptom is (the percentage of people who experience it).

-For complete information about this symptom, become a member, go to Chapter 9 in the member's area, and read about the symptom, numbness.
+For detailed information about this symptom, join our Recovery Support area and go to Chapter 9 and read about the symptom, numbness.